-Many students are seen individually, in one-on-one sessions.
-Typical issues involve conflict and communication in relationships, dealing with symptoms of traumatic experiences, substance abuse, eating disorders, adjusting to academic rigors, or any situation which generates anxiety or depression.
-The Center also offers training in reducing test anxiety and improving concentration.
+Counselors meet with students individually, in one-on-one sessions.
+Typical issues involve conflict and communication in relationships, dealing with symptoms of traumatic experiences, substance abuse, eating disorders, adjusting to academic rigors, or any situation that generates anxiety or depression.
+The SAP also offers training in reducing test anxiety and improving concentration.
 All discussions are confidential.
-Services are available at no charge to students for the first nine visits.
+Unlimited free visits for students.